basnijholt/nijho.lt/content/post/jev-mindroom/index.md

 Today that is called the [Jevons paradox](https://en.wikipedia.org/wiki/Jevons_paradox).
 That was literally my experience.
 Once I implemented it for one decision, I came up with use case after use case, and I keep thinking of more.

+The latest is a plugin, [Response Audit JEV](https://github.com/mindroom-ai/response-audit-jev-plugin).
+Right after an agent replies, Jev checks the answer against the request and the tool calls the agent actually made, for example whether things are properly cited.
+If a check flags a problem, the plugin posts one follow-up in the thread that tags the agent and asks for a correction.
+Because Jev is so fast and cheap, running this after every reply costs almost nothing.